by Charmaine Noronha

 “Salt is born of the purest parents: the sun and the sea.” ~ Pythagoras

-While salt caves are a relatively new concept in Canada, salt therapy (also known as halotherapy or speleotherapy) was first noted in a book published by Polish doctor Felix Boczkowski in 1843.
+While salt caves are a relatively new concept in North America, salt therapy (also known as halotherapy or speleotherapy) was first noted in a book published by Polish doctor Felix Boczkowski in 1843.
 A physician at the Polish Salt Mine in Wieliczka, near Krakow, Dr. Boczkowski wrote that the miners had much lower incidences of respiratory conditions while working in the salt mines.
 In other evidence, during World War II, residents of Ennepetal, German were using Klutert Cave as a bomb shelter.
 They found that they were coughing less and breathing easier with each air raid.
 Later, it was confirmed by scientists that many of those using the cave as a bomb shelter were cured of their asthma, chronic bronchitis and other respiratory tract conditions.

 According to Dr. Mindy Beck of Santa Barbara, California, salt caves were used in the 1940s to 1960s to treat European uranium miners who suffered from ailmentssuch as emphysema, chronic obstructive pulmonary disease (COPD), bronchitis and chronic lung conditions.
 In her naturopathic practice in the California seaside city, Dr. Beck uses salt therapy to help relieve afflictions such as asthma, allergies, sinusitis, bronchitis, insomnia and eczema.
 At Salt, Santa Barbara’s underground Himalayan salt cave, Dr. Beck’sclients sit in a regulated micro-climate of dry, salty air for 60-minute sessions.
 The frequency of their visits depends on the severity of their conditions.
 One of the largest man-made salt caves in North America, the Santa Barbara Salt Cave – also offers a variety of Himalayan salt products to continue salt-based therapies at home.